dojo/site/content/blog/en/dojo-cli-template-app.md

 ];
 ```

-Each route has a path, with the name of the outlet id, which coincides with the id of the outlet defined in the previous snippet.
-Super simple and straight forward.
-You can also see that the home route is defined as the **defaultRoute**.
+Each route has a path, with the name of the outlet `id`, which simply coincides with the `id` of the outlet defined in the previous snippet.
+You can also see that the home route is defined as the **`defaultRoute`**.

-Here is how the whole thing is put together.
+Here is how the examples comes together.

 ```tsx
 // src/main.tsx